TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Select styles, excluded from coupon.

-Shop Nike For The Family Shop Men Shop Women Shop Boys Shop Shoes         Save On Arizona Jeans For The Family 14.99 to 17.99 Arizona Jeans
+Shop Nike For The Family Shop Men Shop Women Shop Boys Shop Shoes         Save On Arizona Jeans For The Family Buy 1, Get 1\* Free Arizona Jeans

 Select styles.

+\*Buy one item at regular price, get the second item of equal or lesser value for free

-Shop Guys Shop Juniors Shop Boys Shop Girls         Star Wars On Sale!
+Shop Guys Shop Juniors     Star Wars On Sale!
 40 to 50% Off Star Wars Apparel

 Select styles.